Mel Gibson interview ends awkwardly after he’s asked about Will Smith

-Mel Gibson interview awkwardly cut off after he’s asked about Will Smith hitting Chris Rock
+Mel Gibson interview ends awkwardly after he’s asked about Will Smith hitting Chris Rock

 The actor’s publicist was having none of it